krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 An **anonymous** ticket is one in which the named principal is a generic principal for that realm; it does not actually specify the individual that will be using the ticket.
 This ticket is meant only to securely distribute a session key.
-This is a new addition to the Kerberos V5 protocol and is not yet implemented on MIT servers.

 .. _obtain_tkt: